eugenelin89/portal/sanity_checklist.md

 ### Exit Gate — Prompt #2

 You may proceed to **Prompt #3 (Accounts & Roles)** only if:

-- All Prompt #1 checks remain green
+* All Prompt #1 checks remain green
-- Region middleware behaves correctly
+* Region middleware behaves correctly
-- Tests pass
+* Tests pass
-- Changes are committed
+* Changes are committed

+---

+## Future Prompts

+For each new major prompt:

+* Append a new **Sanity Check — After Prompt #N** section
+* Do **not** modify earlier sections
+* Treat each section as an immutable verification gate

+---

+This checklist is intentionally append-only and audit-friendly.

 ---